 For as long as I remember I have been a bit of a pessimist.
 Always seeing the glass as half empty I was a constant worrywart and negative Nelly.

 As I made improvements in my health and wellbeing my outlook has changed and my glass has been filled.
 Despite this new outlook, every now and then I can still get a case of the blues.

 Knowing constant stress and negativity can lead to poor health outcomes.
-I often look to ways to lift my spirits and so I can turn that frown upside down.
+I often look for ways to lift my spirits so I can turn that frown upside down.

 Aside from gratitude and affirmations, music has always been a mood enhancer that I turn to for daily inspiration.